atmire/REF-Compliance/Manual.md

 ![Exception Step type dependent](images/type-dependent.png?raw=true "Exception Step type dependent")

-## Compliance Step <a name="ComplianceStep"></a> ##
+## Assessing Compliance Compliance <a name="ComplianceStep"></a> ##

 ### Introduction <a name="ComplianceStep-Introduction"></a> ###

-The Compliance step provides an overview of the submission's compliance with hefce.
-If the submission is not compliant then this page will explain why and how the submission can be made compliant with HEFCE.
+The Compliance submission step provides an overview of the submission's compliance with the open access policy.
+If the submission is not compliant then this page will explain why and how the submission can be made compliant.

 ### Top Section <a name="ComplianceStep-Top"></a> ###